While there is not much to show for the historical background of a Border Point, there are several amusing qualities inherent in this mixed breed.

 If your Border Point takes after more of the Pointer lineage, you can expect it to be relatively taller than the average Collie.

-Having said that, a standard Border Point mix will grow up to be between 23 and 27 inches tall in height when it is full grown.
+Having said that, a standard Border Point mix will grow up to be between 23 and 27 inches tall when it is full-grown.

 What is the life expectancy of the Border Point?